wagoodman/tar-overlay/README.md

 tar-overlay [command] [options]

 Image commands:
     install-image <tar-file>   Take the given tar and make it available as in immutable image. list-images                List all known images.

 Overlay Commands:
-   list-overlays                       List image instantiations. create-overlay <name> <image-name>  Instantiate an image (make an instance). mount-overlay  <name>               Mount an instantiation for use. umount-overlay <name>               Unmount an instantiation. rename-overlay <name> <new name>    Rename the given instantiation. info <name>                         Show all information regarding the given overlay name. status <name>                       Shows if the given overlay is mounted. reset-overlay <name>                Undo all changes made to original image. show-changes <name>                 Show a tree of all modified files
+    create-overlay <name> <image-name>  Instantiate an image (make an instance). list-overlays                       List image instantiations.
+    mount-overlay  <name>               Mount an instantiation for use. mount-all-overlays                  Mount all overlays.
+    info <name>                         Show all information regardin the given overlay name. rename-overlay <name> <new name>    Rename the given instantiation. reset-overlay <name>                Undo all changes made to original image. show-changes <name>                 Show a tree of all modified files status <name>                       Shows if the given overlay is mounted. umount-overlay <name>               Unmount an instantiation.
+    unmount-all-overlays                Unmount all overlays.

 Future Commands:
-   rename-image <iamge-name>    Rename the given image. delete-image <image-name>    Delete the given image. mount-image                  Mounts an image directly for modification (not advised). umount-image                 Unmounts a directly mounted image. delete-overlay <name>        Delete the given instantiation. mount-all-overlays           Mount all overlays unmount-all-overlays         Unmount all overlays
+    rename-image <iamge-name>    Rename the given image.
+    delete-image <image-name>    Delete the given image.
+    mount-image                  Mounts an image directly (not advised). umount-image                 Unmounts a directly mounted image.
+    delete-overlay <name>        Delete the given instantiation.
 ```